saturneric/GpgFrontend/README.md

 ## Features

 - Can run on **Windows, Linux and macOS**.

 - Open source, free, no need to install.

-- Just double-click, and then you can use it freely.
+- For Windows user, just double-click, and then you can use it freely.

-- Before use, you only need to install [gnupg](https://gnupg.org/).
-A tiny GNU tool.
+- For macOS and Linux user, just type few command before running it.

 - Supports multiple languages.
 Don’t forget to help me translate this software.

 ## Usage